AdobeDocs/campaign-standard-learn.en/help/communication-channels/email/create-and-send-emails-via-workflow.md

 ---
 title: Create and send emails via a workflow
-description: Learn  how to create a one time email delivery from the homepage.
+description: Learn how to create and send emails via a workflow.
 feature: Email
 kt: 4319
 thumbnail: 31465.jpg